PA Lung Disease Clinic

 The Lung Institute is coming to PA

 The Lung Institute specializes in treating debilitating lung diseases including chronic obstructive pulmonary disease (COPD), emphysema, chronic bronchitis, interstitial lung disease, pulmonary fibrosis and bronchiectasis.
-The Lung Institute harnesses the natural healing capacity of stem cells to effectively treat lung disease.
+The Lung Institute harnesses the natural healing capacity of cells to effectively treat lung disease.
 They have completed over 800 treatments to date, and are opening several clinics throughout the country.
 The PA Lung Disease Clinic will open in July of 2015.

-Many lung disease sufferers have experienced an improved quality of live after undergoing stem cell therapy.
+Many lung disease sufferers have experienced an improved quality of live after undergoing cellular therapy.
 One Lung Institute patient, Arnold M., reported on a recent trip to his pulmonologist.
 “The pulmonologist said, ‘You seem to be doing real well, what have you been doing lately?’
 I said that I’ve just been taking care of myself and he goes ‘My god, you’ve been doing a good job.’
 He couldn’t believe I was that good.
 So, I walked up and down the hall for him and he said, ‘My god you are doing good.’
-Then I told him about stem cells and he stood there with his mouth hanging open.
+Then I told him about cells and he stood there with his mouth hanging open.
 I guess he didn’t run across anybody that has done it.
 He was kind of amazed.”